pronamic/wp-pronamic-feed-images/readme.txt

 Tested up to: 3.2
 Stable tag: 0.1

-Easily add images to WordPress feeds.
+This plugin automatically adds the post thubmanil to the WordPress feeds, the image size can be easily configured.

 == Description ==